 Appeals-Students have the right to appeal disciplinary actions taken in response to academic dishonesty.
 A faculty member's ruling can be appealed to the department chairperson.
-If needed, further appeals are taken to: an ad hoc committee of three faculty members appointed by the academic dean; the vice president for academic affairs; and finally, to the president whose decision is final.
+If needed, further appeals are taken to: an ad hoc committee of three faculty members appointed by the dean of academic administration; the provost; and finally, to the president whose decision is final.